 There are three ways to determine which beacons are being heard in various parts of the world.
 You can check for spots made manually by amateurs who have heard the beacons and have posted a spot on a local DX Cluster or directly to DX Summit.
 Or, you can check with web pages showing automated reception reports of the beacons by Faros software or the Reverse Beacon Network.

-The Reverse Beacon Network involves dozens of volunteer monitoring stations using CW Skimmer to monitor for CW callsigns and report them via the RBN web site.
+The Reverse Beacon Network involves hundreds of volunteer monitoring stations using CW Skimmer to monitor for CW callsigns and report them via the RBN web site.
 If you operate a skimmer, please adjust the settings and add the beacons to Watch.lst to optimize reception of IBP Beacons.

 The Reverse Beacon Network can be used to show reception reports of the beacons by users who have added the beacon callsigns to their watch list.
 N4ZR explains how to do that in his NCDXF Beacon Spotting Redux blog post.
 If you have not changed the KH6 beacon to KH6RS in your Watch.lst file, and downloaded the latest version of Aggregator, please do so now.